shamshadM/shamshadm.github.io/files/unix/unix3.md

 ```scss
 $ tail science.txt
 ```
-How can you view the last 15 lines of the file?
+:loudspeaker: How can you view the last 15 lines of the file?

 ---
 ## Searching the contents of a file